Company Logo - Home Link

 North Woods

-The goal was to offer New Yorkers who could not afford a vacation a place to get away from urban life.
+The goal was to give New Yorkers who could not afford to take a rural vacation in a place like Upstate New York to have that experience without leaving the city.

-To this day, New Yorkers head to the North Woods when they want to immerse themselves in the wilderness, without leaving the city.
+New Yorkers head to the North Woods when they want to immerse themselves in the wilderness, without leaving the city.

 21. Admire the Landscape of the Conservatory Garden